-- A. FDA should seek to ensure that the sponsor of a diagnostic product designed for use with a breakthrough therapy receives timely advice and interactive communications in order to help the sponsor design and conduct a development program as efficiently as possible.
-When possible pre-submission reviews should be prioritized and review cycle times reduced. - B. For phase I studies, use of a risk-based approach to provide clear guidance on when patient safety and other rights and protections can be assured under the Investigational New Drug application (IND) and when an IDE may also be required in addition to the IND.
+A. FDA should seek to ensure that the sponsor of a diagnostic product designed for use with a breakthrough therapy receives timely advice and interactive communications in order to help the sponsor design and conduct a development program as efficiently as possible.
+When possible presubmission reviews should be prioritized and review cycle times reduced.

+B. For phase I studies, use of a risk-based approach to provide clear guidance on when patient safety and other rights and protections can be assured under the IND and when an IDE may also be required in addition to the IND.
 FDA should consider earlier provision of appropriate advice to the drug sponsor in early studies (phase I) where biomarker-based pre-screening or selection is proposed by the sponsor.
-This is especially important for FDA to provide early guidance on best practices (such as informed consent for later diagnostic development and banking of both marker positive and negative samples) in these early studies to aid future potential market submissions for both the therapy and the diagnostic. - C. FDA should expedite the review of these selected diagnostics by intensively involving senior managers and experienced review staff in a proactive collaborative, cross-disciplinary review. - D. FDA should assign a cross-disciplinary project lead for the review team to facilitate efficient review within CDRH and to manage cross-center review.
-FDA CDRH/CBER/CDER should establish an internal process for enhanced coordination of activity to support expedited review of co-developed products.
+This is especially important for FDA to provide early guidance on best practices (such as informed consent for later diagnostic development and banking of both marker positive and negative samples) in these early studies to aid future potential market submissions for both the therapy and the diagnostic.

+C. FDA should expedite the review of these selected diagnostics by intensively involving senior managers and experienced review staff in a proactive collaborative, cross-disciplinary review.